Ilocos Sur: Agriculture

 Ilocos Sur's economy is agrarian, but its 2,647 km2 of unfertile land is not enough to support a population of 338,579.

 Agricultural crops such as rice, corn tobacco and fruit trees dominate their farm industries.
 Secondary crops are camote and cassava, sugar cane and onions.

 The rapidly growing population, the decreasing fertility of the soil, and the long period between the planting and harvesting season, have forced the people to turn to manufacture and trade.
 Many Ilocanos go to the Cagayán valley, Central Plains and Mindanao to sell Ilocano woven cloth.

-Virginia leaf tobacco is still a premier cash crop, after a windfall brought about by the Tobacco Subsidy Law authored by Congressman Floro Crisólogo in 1964, and later enhanced by the Republic Act No. 7171 authored by Congressman Singson.
+Virginia leaf tobacco is still a premier cash crop, after a windfall brought about by the Tobacco Subsidy Law authored by Congressman Floro Crisologo in 1964, and later enhanced by the Republic Act No. 7171 authored by Congressman Luis "Chavit" Singson.

 Weaving is the most extensive handicraft, once bolstered by the installation of the NDC Textile Mills in Narvacan which supplied the weavers with yarn.

 Other industries are burnay and slipper making in Vigan, furniture, cabinet, and statue making in San Vicente, mortar and pestle making in San Esteban, and bolo making in Santa.